In this article

 Do DBS checks cover people who have lived abroad?

-The DBS check only covers UK police records and can’t access those abroad.
+The DBS checks only cover UK police records and can’t access those abroad.
 This means the process is more complicated if the applicant has been living overseas for over six months.

 The applicant is still required to undergo a background check but this must include a criminal record check from the country they’ve been living in, in addition to a DBS check for any time spent living in the UK.